avechuch0/telegram-hitbackscammer/README.md

 # Telegram-hitbackscammer
-This is a set of scripts and protocols to do some offensive countermeausures and active defense against phishers/scammers which uses Telegram chats/channels as part of phishing kits.
+This is a set of scripts and protocols to do some offensive countermeausures and active defense against phishers/scammers who use Telegram chats/channels as part of phishing kits.

 telegram-hitbackscammer.py is a practical application of Annoyance, Attribution and Attack core concepts to screw up threat actor activities, which can help on combating data theft, financial fraud prevention, impersonation, save people data, and contributing for a world wiping of phishing :)